pavelgar/pihello/README.md

 - Use the screen width and height to break up the text
 - Add actual support for indentation
 - Conditional formatting/styling
+- Periodic updates (as if using `watch` command) but with [working colors](https://stackoverflow.com/questions/3793126/colors-with-unix-command-watch#3794222)

 ### Changelog